-There is no visual display

-Check Resolution

-Replace the battery

-If you have just changed a battery you may have damaged the battery snap clip that attaches to the top of the battery.
-The counter continuously beeps and Service: Send to your service agent.

-eventually turns off
+There is no visual display Check Resolution Replace the battery If you have just changed a battery you may have damaged the battery snap clip that attaches to the top of the battery.
+Service: Send to your service agent.
+The counter continuously beeps and eventually turns off Check This is normally due to a low battery.
+The counter requires a given level of power to operate correctly.
+If the battery doesn't have sufficient power it may continuously beep to warn you.
+Remember if you turn the counter off for Resolution Change the battery Battery may be due for replacement a few minutes it may recover slightly but the problem will not go away.

-Check Resolution

-This is normally due to a low battery.
-Change the battery

-nower to operate correctly.
-If the battery Battery may be due for replacement

-doesn't have sufficient power it may

-continuously beep to warn you.

-Remember if you turn the counter off for